Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: Algebro-geometric properties of log Del Pezzo surfaces

 \subsection{Moduli spaces}

-In this section we will define precisely what moduli of K\"ahler-Einstein $\mathbb{Q}$-Fano varieties means to us.
+In this section we will define precisely what ``moduli of K\"ahler-Einstein $\mathbb{Q}$-Fano varieties'' means to us in this paper.

-\begin{defi}[KE moduli stack] We call a moduli algebraic stack $\mathcal{M}$ of $\mathbb{Q}$-Gorenstein family of $\mathbb{Q}$-Fano varieties a \textit{KE moduli stack} if \begin{enumerate} \item It has a categorical moduli $M$ in the category of algebraic spaces; \item There is an \'etale covering of $\mathcal{M}$ of the form $\{ [U_i/G_i] \}$ with algebraic schemes $U_i$ and reductive groups $G_i$, where there is a $G_i$-equivariant $\mathbb{Q}$-Gorenstein flat family of $\mathbb{Q}$-Fano varieties. \item Closed orbits of $G_i \curvearrowright U_i$ correspond to geometric points of $M$, and parametrize $\Q$-Gorenstein smoothable K\"ahler-Einstein $\mathbb{Q}$-Fano varieties. \end{enumerate} We call the categorical moduli in the category of algebraic space $M$ a \emph{KE moduli space}.
+\begin{defi}[KE moduli stack] We call a moduli algebraic (Artin) stack $\mathcal{M}$ of $\mathbb{Q}$-Gorenstein family of $\mathbb{Q}$-Fano varieties a \textit{KE moduli stack} if \begin{enumerate} \item It has a categorical moduli $M$ in the category of algebraic spaces; \item There is an \'etale covering of $\mathcal{M}$ of the form $\{ [U_i/G_i] \}$ with affine algebraic schemes $U_i$ and reductive groups $G_i$, where there is a $G_i$-equivariant $\mathbb{Q}$-Gorenstein flat family of $\mathbb{Q}$-Fano varieties. \item Closed orbits of $G_i \curvearrowright U_i$ correspond to geometric points of $M$, and parametrize $\Q$-Gorenstein smoothable K\"ahler-Einstein $\mathbb{Q}$-Fano varieties. \end{enumerate} We call the categorical moduli in the category of algebraic space $M$ a \emph{KE moduli space}.
 If it is an algebraic variety, we also call it \emph{KE moduli variety}. \end{defi}

-For an introduction to the theory of stacks, one may refer to \cite{Andrew}.
+For an introduction to the theory of algebraic stacks, one may refer to \cite{Andrew}.
 For the general conjecture and for more details on the existence of KE moduli stack, compare Section \ref{K moduli}.
 For our main purposes in proving Theorem \ref{MT}, we only need a much weaker notion.

-\begin{defi}[Analytic moduli space] An \emph{analytic moduli space} of degree $d$ log Del Pezzo surfaces is a compact analytic space $M_d$ with the following structures: \begin{enumerate} \item We assign each point in $M_d$ a unique isomorphism class of $\Q$-Gorenstein smoothable degree $d$ log Del Pezzo surfaces.
-For simplicity of notation, we will denote by $[X]\in M_d$ a point which corresponds to the isomorphism class of the log Del Pezzo surface $X$. \item For each $[X]\in M_d$ with $\Aut(X)$ reductive, there is an analytic neighborhood $U$, and a finite surjective map $\Phi_U$ from $U$ to an analytic neighborhood of $0\in \Kur(X)//\Aut(X)$, such that $\Psi_U^{-1}(0)=[X]$ and for any $u\in U$, the surfaces parametrized by $u$ and $\Psi_U(u)$ are isomorphic. \end{enumerate} \end{defi}
+\begin{defi}[Analytic moduli space] An \emph{analytic moduli space} of degree $d$ log Del Pezzo surfaces is a compact analytic space $M_d$ with the following structures: \begin{enumerate} \item We assign to each point in $M_d$ a unique isomorphism class of $\Q$-Gorenstein smoothable degree $d$ log Del Pezzo surfaces.
+For simplicity of notation, we will denote by $[X]\in M_d$ a point which corresponds to the isomorphism class of the log Del Pezzo surface $X$. \item For each $[X]\in M_d$ with $\Aut(X)$ reductive, there is an analytic neighborhood $U$, and a quasi-finite locally bi-holomorphic map $\Phi_U$ from $U$ onto an analytic neighborhood of $0\in \Def(X)//\Aut(X)$ (where as in the remark after Lemma 3.6, we have chosen a $K$-equivariant identification between analytic neighborhoods in $\Kur(X)$ and $\Def(X)$) such that $\Phi_U^{-1}(0)=[X]$ and for any $u\in U$, the surfaces parametrized by $u$ and $\Phi_U(u)$ are isomorphic. \end{enumerate} \end{defi}

 \begin{defi} We say that an analytic moduli space has {\textit{property (KE)}} if every surface parametrized by $M_d^{GH}$ is isomorphic to one parametrized by some point in $M_d$. \end{defi}

 \begin{thm} For any analytic moduli space $M_d$ which has property (KE), there is a homeomorphism from $M_d^{GH}$ to $M_d$, under the obvious map. \end{thm} \begin{proof} To carry out the strategy described in the introduction, we just need the natural map from $M_d^{GH}$ to $M_d$ to be continuous.
 It suffices to show that if we have a sequence $[X_i]\in M_d^{0}$ converges to a point $[X_\infty]\in M_d^{GH}$, then $\Phi([X_i])$ converges to $\Phi([X_\infty])$.
 Unwrapping the definitions, this is exactly Lemma \ref{continuity}. \end{proof}